8base/old-documentation/8base-console/authentication.md

 The ability to setup an authentication provider that supports the OpenID specification is available for workspaces on a *Profession* or *Enterprise* plan.
 To use this feature, there is some light setup required in the Managment Console and a custom *resolver* function that should be deployed to your project's workspace.

 ### Sign-on Providers
 Sign-on providers can easily be enable/disabled in the *8base Authentication Settings* section of the workspace's Authentication view.
-In order to use this feature, at least one authentication profile must be created using with the type set to "8base Authentication".
+In order to use this feature, at least one authentication profile must be created with the type set to "8base Authentication".

 ![Creating an Authentication Profile](../.gitbook/assets/signon-provider-form.png)